FAST RELIEF FOR SORE NIPPLES WHILE BREASTFEEDING

 - They need to be changed every few days so have some ready to go when yours get cloudy or have reached the time for replacement.

 - Peppermint tea water blotted on with a cotton ball.
 I don’t recommend applying the actual wet tea bag or soaked cotton ball directly to your nipples

-- I’m not a fan of butters or creams that have a lot of different ingredients
+- I don’t recommend nipple butters or creams that have a lot of different ingredients.

 - It requires a health care provider to write an Rx and a pharmacy that will compound it.

 - It is a combination of an antibiotic, antifungal, and cortisone.

 - This type of ointment should be used for no longer than 2-3 weeks.